Fazio–Londe disease

 Fazio–Londe disease (FLD), also called progressive bulbar palsy of childhood, is a very rare inherited motor neuron disease of children and young adults and is characterized by progressive paralysis of muscles innervated by cranial nerves.
+FLD, along with Brown–Vialetto–Van Laere syndrome (BVVL), are the two forms of infantile progressive bulbar palsy, a type of progressive bulbar palsy in children.

 Signs and symptoms

 FLD produces rapidly progressive weakness of tongue, face and pharyngeal muscles in a clinical pattern similar to myasthenia.
 Neuromuscular transmission may be abnormal in these muscles because of rapid denervation and immature reinnervation.
 Paralysis occurs secondary to degeneration of the motor neurons of the brain stem.
 It causes progressive bulbar paralysis due to involvement of motor neurons of the cranial nerve nuclei.
 The most frequent symptoms at onset of progressive bulbar paralysis of childhood has been a unilateral facial paralysis.
 It is followed in frequency by dysarthria due to facial weakness or by dysphagia.
 Palatal weakness and palpebral ptosis also have been reported in few patients.
 Both sexes can be affected.